How to set the default output format in AWS CLI

 %UserProfile%\.aws\config

-6. Run a local skeleton command without --output to confirm that the saved profile default is shaping command output.
+6. Run a normal AWS CLI command without --output and confirm that the response already uses the saved format.

 $ aws s3api list-buckets --generate-cli-skeleton output